epfl-lara/stainless/core/src/sphinx/verification.rst

 The general problem of verification is undecidable for a Turing-complete language, and the Stainless language is Turing-complete.
 So Stainless has to be incomplete in some sense.
 Generally, Stainless will eventually find a counterexample if one exists.
-However, in practice some program structures require too many unrollings and Stainless is likely to timeout (or being out of memory) before finding the counterexample.
+However, in practice, some program structures require too many unrollings and Stainless is likely to timeout (or being out of memory) before finding the counterexample.
 When the postcondition is valid, it could also happen that Stainless keeps unrolling the program forever, without being able to